rivelles/learning/books/designing-data-intensive-applications/chapter-8.md

 them all over again.
 Lost packages are also retransmitted.

 In public clouds, resources are shared among different users, and the network might be congested by a "noisy neighbor".

+## Synchronous and Asynchronous Networks

+We can use telephone calls to give an example of synchronous communication.
+When we call someone, a circuit is established and the network guarantees that the voice call will have an allocated bandwidth at the entire time.
+This kind of network is synchronous.
+Data doesn't suffer any queuing, because it already has a guaranteed bandwidth.

+In the other hand, TCP connections are asynchronous.
+It will try to use whatever bandwidth is available.
+If you give it some data to send, it will try to do it in the shortest amount of time with the available bandwidth.
+If the connection is idle, it won't use any bandwidth.

+Datacenter networks use packet switching network because they are projected for bursty traffic, different from phone or video calls which are continuous.
+We always want to complete a request as quickly as possible.
+Using circuits for bursty traffic would be inefficient because if the bandwidth is too low, it would take a lot of time to complete the request, and if the bandwidth is too high, it could waste resources, or it might not be able to set up.
+So, TCP will dynamically allocate the necessary amount of bandwidth to complete the requests.

+However, there are some attempts to build hybrid models of network.
+With the correct approach, we can emulate a synchronous model on packet networks.